bbauska/randys-stang/README.md

-# randysmustang
+# randys-stang

-Randy's Mustang web site.
+Randy's 'stang web site.
 Where to buy parts, how to fix, etcetera.

 It's a one page website.
 Maybe external cascade style sheet (css).
 Includes Mustang Maintenance & Support